andrewg-spectra/bazel_stamp_examples/cpp_generate/README.md

 ## C++ generate

-This examples uses code generation to write a C++ header file a `#define` for the build number.
+This examples uses code generation to write a C++ header file defining the build number.
 The generated source code is compiled into the binary.

 ## With `bazel`: